he2a/mpv-scripts/README.md

 Lua script for togglable customizable parametric equalizer and dynamic range compressor with more filter support coming in future.
 ```
 Options:
-preamp: Set preamp to avoid audio clipping.
-bands : Add {freq = <frequency>, width = {'<type>', <value>}, gain = <gain>}, for each frequency.
+bands: Add {freq = <frequency>, width = {'<type>', <value>}, gain = <gain>}, for each frequency.
        freq : Set the filter’s central frequency in Hz.
        width: Set the bandwidth of filter.
               type : Set method to specify bandwidth. (h for Hz, q for Q-Factor, o for Octave, s for Slope)
               value: Set the magnitude of the bandwidth.
        gain : Set the required gain or attenuation in dB.

+preamp: Set preamp to avoid audio clipping.

 drc: Enable to compress the dynamic range of audio resulting in quieter parts getting louder.
      ratio    : Ratio by which the signal is changed.